Kbaio/disenoCaso2/DocumentacionCaso2.md

 #### 1.4.
 Interface
 Interfaces are small and focused:
 - `ProcesadorPagoStrategy` defines specific methods for payment processors.
-- `Notificacion` handles exclusively the sending of notifications.
+- `Notificacion` use exclusively the sending of notifications.
 - `PagoObserver` defines change notifications for `PagoRecurrente`.

 #### 1.5.
 Dependency